auqfyanjun/learngit/readme.txt

-	git is a dist version control system
+git is a dist version control system add gpl